ayurn/Stock_Price_Prediction/README.md

 # Deploying stock prediction model on EC2 instance

-## Create EC2 t2.small instance
+### Create EC2 t2.small instance
-## Now add another security group to EC2 instance and give all traffic permission to inbound rule.
+### Now add another security group to EC2 instance and give all traffic permission to inbound rule.
-## Now connect to EC2 instance using FileZilla and Upload all the project files and kafka to ec2 instance.
+### Connect to EC2 instance using FileZilla and Upload all the project files and kafka to ec2 instance.
-## From terminal connect to EC2 instance using ssh command
+### From terminal connect to EC2 instance using ssh command

 ```
 ssh -i stockKey.pem ubuntu@ec2-3-108-249-9.ap-south-1.compute.amazonaws.com
 ```
 #
-## Now update apt and python3-pip using this command
+### Update apt and python3-pip using this command
 ```
 sudo apt-get update && sudo apt-get install python3-pip
 ```